 Ride the Dragon at your skill level - don't try to push it or keep up with faster riders.

 STAY IN YOUR LANE, There are videos available for sale that show riders cutting the corners and taking chances that might appear "fun" while sitting in your easy chair.
 BEWARE!. this style of riding on the Dragon can cost you dearly.
 The challenge of the Dragon is to take the many curves in the best line possible and both lanes IS NOT "the line".
 Ride Florida if you like to straighten out the curves.

 DO NOT sight see.
 The Dragon is to ride, not to watch the sights.
 On many runs I don't even see what is on the side of the road.
 I'm watching the roadway ahead.

 Look far ahead at the road, curves, bushes, other vehicles, etc. If you haven't seen the hazards right in front of you, you are going to hit them anyway, so you might as well pay attention to what you can avoid.

 We have seen deer, bear, turkeys, and wild boar on the roadway.
 Be ready to brake and slow.

 Maintain a "safe zone".
 Keep a safe distance between you and the vehicle ahead of you.
 Watch your rear view mirrors for faster vehicles.
-If you see a faster rider/driver coming up behind you, pull over to the right half of your lane, slow down, and wave them around.
+If you see a faster rider/driver coming up behind you, slow down, use one of the numerous pull off's and wave them around.
 It is much safer to give a faster rider half of your lane than to try to outrun him.
 NEVER stay left trying to keep him from passing.
-NEVER pull off the road onto a gravel/low shoulder.
-It may be illegal to pass on the Dragon, but I'll let a faster rider get around me to protect my safe zone.
+Only use the paved pull-off's, NEVER pull off the road onto a gravel/low shoulder.

 There will always be faster riders than you.
 Don't try to be the King of the Dragon.